-At the K-8 level, academy teachers and Homeschool ESs review student work to verify grading and appropriate progress on Key Skills/ICANs.
-At the high school level, single-subject specialists create and grade the midterm, final exam, and six Key Assignments per core class.
+At the high school level, single-subject specialists create and grade the midterm, final exam, and six Key Assignments per core class or a minimum of ten Mastery Assignments per core class in grades 9-10.
 The grade given to a student by the teacher of the course (in the absence of clerical or mechanical error, bad faith, incompetency, or fraud) shall be final.
 Neither the governing board nor superintendent or other administrative staff shall order a grade changed without first giving the teacher who has assigned the grade the opportunity to state orally or in writing the reasons for which the grade in question was given.

 Reference the Springs High School Handbook for specific policies and procedures regarding graduation assignments, earning units, grading, and adequate progress.
-(Appendix item E)
+(Appendix E)